SciSharp/LLamaSharp/README.md

-LLamaSharp.Backend.Cpu  # cpu for windows, linux and mac (mac metal is also supported) LLamaSharp.Backend.Cuda11  # cuda11 for windows and linux LLamaSharp.Backend.Cuda12  # cuda12 for windows and linux LLamaSharp.Backend.MacMetal  # special for using mac metal
+LLamaSharp.Backend.Cpu  # cpu for windows, linux and mac (mac metal is also supported) LLamaSharp.Backend.Cuda11  # cuda11 for windows and linux LLamaSharp.Backend.Cuda12  # cuda12 for windows and linux LLamaSharp.Backend.MacMetal  # Removed after v0.8.0, metal support has been moved to cpu version now
 ```

 We publish these backends because they are the most popular ones.
 If none of them matches, please compile the [llama.cpp](https://github.com/ggerganov/llama.cpp) yourself.
 In this case, please **DO NOT** install the backend packages, instead, add your DLL to your project and ensure it will be copied to the output directory when compiling your project.
 For more informations please refer to ([this guide](https://scisharp.github.io/LLamaSharp/0.5/ContributingGuide/)).